Euro zone bonds steady ahead of German inflation data | Business

 Euro zone bonds steady ahead of German inflation data

-Investors have been keeping a close eye on inflation figures and what they may mean for continued central bank stimulus, and German consumer prices have been consistently above the ECB's target of just below 2%.
-A Reuters poll suggests the figure for June, due out at 1200 GMT, would be no different, at 2.3%.
-Various other German states are due to report their own inflation figures through the day, and the country's most populous state, North Rhine Westphalia (NRW), has already recorded inflation of 2.5% in June compared to a year before.
+Investors have been keeping a close eye on inflation figures and what they may mean for continued central bank stimulus.
+German consumer prices have been above the ECB's target of just below 2%.
+A Reuters poll suggests the figure for June, due at 1200 GMT, would be unchanged at 2.3%.
+Various German states are due to report inflation figures through the day.
+The country's most populous state, North Rhine Westphalia (NRW), has already recorded consumer prices in June up 2.5% from the same month last year.

-Yet, German 10-year yields have risen nearly 40 basis points this year so far, suggesting that each inflation figure is pointing towards a larger rebound and an eventual clawing back of stimulus.
-Later on Tuesday, the European Union is widely expected to launch and price its second issuance under the Next Generation EU (NGEU) programme.
-It is planning to sell 5 year and 30-year bonds, with investors expecting it to raise between 15 and 20 billion euros.
+Yet German 10-year yields have risen nearly 40 basis points this year, suggesting that each inflation figure is pointing towards a larger rebound and an eventual clawing back of stimulus.
+Later on Tuesday the European Union is widely expected to launch and price its second issuance under the Next Generation EU (NGEU) programme.
+It is planning to sell five-year and 30-year bonds, with investors expecting it to raise between 15 billion and 20 billion euros ($23.8 billion). ($1 = 0.8404 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)